spacetimeengineer/mupy/README.md

 - Needs System-Codes

-- Schemaless
+- Schema-less

 - Publishable Package

-- Assignes Assembly, Operational & Other Context
+- Assigned Assembly, Operational & Other Context

 - Offers Applications Programming Interface (API)

-## Roadmap
+## Road-map

 ### Build a community
 This kind of thing wont go far without a community.
 This community would provide real goals, like real projects that can help us do bigger and better things like infrastructure.
 I know it sounds crazy but why not.
 ### Redesign model
-These kinds of complex systems always benifet froma rebirth into a more advanced or integrated form.
-Currently this version is a package with hobbled together applications making things work and evne well but it is not optimal and cannot do certain things I want it to do.
+These kinds of complex systems always benefit from a rebirth into a more advanced or integrated form.
+Currently this version is a package with hobbled together applications making things work and even well but it is not optimal and cannot do certain things I want it to do.
 ### More family codes
 More family codes means more parts to print or more possible things to assemble.
-This will reenforce the integrety of mupy and the likelyhood to attract users.
-Additioonally we want to add constraints that keep certified families clean of defunt parts which should not or could not be printed.
+This will reinforce the integrity of mupy and the likelihood to attract users.
+Additionally we want to add constraints that keep certified families clean of defunct parts which should not or could not be printed.
 ### More scripts codes
-We need people to request like invenstions or something with an emphasis on modular development so that we can assemble advancesd systenstogethr.
+We need people to request like inventions or something with an emphasis on modular development so that we can assemble advanced systems together.
 Coordination will need to be had and this means people taking leadership.
 ### Automate certification
-Basically convert scripts to family codes and type codes with all parameterizations and encoding schemes built into some certification object.
+Basically convert scripts to family codes and type codes with all parametrizations and encoding schemes built into some certification object.
-### Implement namespaces
+### Implement name spaces
-It is unnclesr if family codes serve as name spaces but these are essentially needed for implementing some kind of package manager application.
+It is unclear if family codes serve as name spaces but these are essentially needed for implementing some kind of package manager application.
-### Implament manufacturing codes
+### Implement manufacturing codes

-### Implament Material codes
+### Implement Material codes
 It is important to eventually provide a space for information regarding se part and the material it is created from.
-In the future mupy will attempt to cover more manufacturing mathods other than 3D printing.
+In the future mupy will attempt to cover more manufacturing methods other than 3D printing.
-### Inegrating technologies
+### Integrating technologies

 ### Implement a package manager with authentication
-This would rpresent a better system for managing community-authored-systems.
+This would represent a better system for managing community-authored-systems.
 Additionally this would make upy more efficient as well as do a better job to make it more useful for the community.

-### Create a community goals / wishlist
+### Create a community goals / wish list
-Lets design a nuclear spacecraft togerther!
+Lets design a nuclear spacecraft together!
 Even if we fail imagine what we learn or accomplish on the way!
 The requirements of such a goal would make mupy very powerful if it were designed to handle those requirements.

 ### Automated certification routines

 This particular function is the golden function which would render this project truly powerful.
 Automated certification makes reference to the automation of a family code being injected into mupy.
 This function is desired for several reasons;

   - Family codes themselves are valuable, for each family code hat exists there exists anywhere from millions to quadrillions of permutations of renderings provided by mupy.
-  - Scripted assemblies, if parameterized can be certified and this would make any scripter 1000 times as productive.
+  - Scripted assemblies, if parameterized can be certified and this would make any scripted 1000 times as productive.
   - Encoding routines are automatically integrated into terminal.
   - New scad libraries could be integrated.
-  - Makes namespace type
+  - Makes name-space type

 ## Contributing

-Currently the best form of contribution would be to play offer suggestions for iprovement or they could develp scripts to be certified or open scad code to be certified (manually).
+Currently the best form of contribution would be to play offer suggestions for improvement or they could develop scripts to be certified or open scad code to be certified (manually).

 ### Project Identification
 Currently this is the most valuable and important top priority (ongoing) task.
-This is not a pprogramming or technology task rather it is a task for the visionary or the philosopher but it's the hardest job of all.
-Where this task fails or succesds cascades to all other aspects of entire system.
-This is even more important than the functions or the algorithms which consitute mupy becaue the algorithms are derived from requirements which are derived from goals but only the greatest but possible goals are worth pursuing becasue other boons are are found along the way.We need these people to identify what we must build.
-I am not reffering to the subcomponents of some bigger system becasue those developments can be derived from the greater requirements which may exists from the greater requirements.
+This is not a programming or technology task rather it is a task for the visionary or the philosopher but it's the hardest job of all.
+Where this task fails or succeeds cascades to all other aspects of entire system.
+This is even more important than the functions or the algorithms which constitute mupy because the algorithms are derived from requirements which are derived from goals but only the greatest but possible goals are worth pursuing because other boons are are found along the way.
+We need these people to identify what we must build.
+I am not referring to the sub-components of some bigger system because those developments can be derived from the greater requirements which may exists from the greater requirements.

 ### Part Identification
 This is similar to the previous except ona primitive scale.
-So If a project is identified then a new modular family in most cases will be developed to fufill some requirements fro a design.
+So If a project is identified then a new modular family in most cases will be developed to fulfill some requirements fro a design.

 ### Script Vault
 The more systems that are built the better, more they are parameterized and modular the better although that is no requirement.
 This will make the technology stronger and more useful.

 ### mupy.lib
-The standard library of parts should be developed more and more over time becasue these represent the primitive parts which make up the scripted-systems.
+The standard library of parts should be developed more and more over time because these represent the primitive parts which make up the scripted-systems.
 The are also represented by system-codes but they themselves do not really represent systems so much except in the general sense.
-More libraries will make the system stronger in time but I would reccomend to only design hardware that has been identified as a requirement in a larger system.
+More libraries will make the system stronger in time but I would recommend to only design hardware that has been identified as a requirement in a larger system.

 ### mupy.mucli
-Currenly the command line tool is extremely crude.
+Currently the command line tool is extremely crude.
 The reasons for this are vast but I typically build command line tools in my projects to illustrate basic functionality and prototyping.
 The mucli tool is no different except that I really like it's overall form in principle.
 The idea of just typing in  a code to get quick resources is really cool and useful.

 ### mupy.core
 mupy.core should be rebuilt in a couple years after user feedback has been processed and a team is ready to develop.

 ## Licensing Structure
-Most things are free typically but the individual namespaces or family codes are protected by thier own license.
+Most things are free typically but the individual name-spaces or family codes are protected by their own license.
-### mupy.core liscense
+### mupy.core license
-The top level dirctory license applies to all contained files and directories EXCEPT for family code files and directories which should be thought of as python sub-packages which always contain thier own source code file, license and digital-twin python class.
+The top level directory license applies to all contained files and directories EXCEPT for family code files and directories which should be thought of as python sub-packages which always contain their own source code file, license and digital-twin python class.
 This license overrides the top level license and applies to all same-directory-files and same-directory-directories.
-The mupy.core serves as an abstraction layer to the hardware family libraries which it essentially makes function calls to containing parameterization which is extracted from system-codes.
+The mupy.core serves as an abstraction layer to the hardware family libraries which it essentially makes function calls to containing parametrization which is extracted from system-codes.

 ### mupy.lib licenses
-Individual hardware families are guided by thier own license agreements.
-Each hardware family directory will posess a license file.
+Individual hardware families are guided by their own license agreements.
+Each hardware family directory will posses a license file.
 The mupy package makes calls to these libraries which exist as sub-directories currently.

 ## FAQ